SNOFLO

 RIVER LEVELS

-Maximum discharge along the river is currently at the North Santiam River Near Jefferson reporting a streamflow rate of 5,640 cfs.
-This is also the highest stage along the North Santiam River, with a gauge stage of 17.69 ft at this location.
+Maximum discharge along the river is currently at the North Santiam River At Mehama reporting a streamflow rate of 5,340 cfs.
+However, the streamgauge with the highest stage along the river is the North Santiam River Near Jefferson with a gauge stage of 17.46 ft.
 This river is monitored from 3 different streamgauging stations along the North Santiam River, the highest being situated at an altitude of 1,103 ft, the North Santiam River At Niagara.

 Maximum 50,900.0 cfs